The 2021 competition has closed!

 Images taken of captive wild animals not permitted – including animals in zoos, wildlife parks, sanctuaries and farms where the animals are kept in enclosures and often a fee or donation is charged for visitors to see them.

-Images entered can be either contemporary or traditional portraits taken indoors or an environmental setting.
-This category may also incorporate family portraits.
+Images entered can be either contemporary or traditional portraits taken indoors or in an environmental setting.
+This category may also incorporate family portraits, but not ‘selfies’ or self-portaits.
 Judges are looking for good lighting, posing and expression.

 Images in this category which may contain one or more persons may also include a pet or animal in the image but not exclusively a pet without it’s human companion.

 Rules & Guidelines

 Please read the competition rules and guidelines for more information before entering the competition.

 If you have any other questions you can contact us.

 Entry Fee $15 (plus the Humanitix booking fee of $0.88 and any credit card surcharges) provides the opportunity to enter up to four photos across all categories.